 There are three ways to see New York – by road, water, and air.

-From high up, you can see all the major New York City landmarks, not to mention coming face to face with the Statue of Liberty.
+From high up, you can feel the adrenaline rush by seeing all the major New York City landmarks, not to mention coming face-to-face with the Statue of Liberty.

 Table of contents

 - Cost of New York helicopter tours

 - Helicopter rides in New York

 - From where do helicopters take off

 - How to reach the heliports